nwutils/getter/README.md

 | ffmpeg | `boolean` | `false`| If true the chromium ffmpeg is replaced by community version with proprietary codecs. |
 | logLevel | `"error" \| "warn" \| "info" \| "debug"` | `"info"`| Specify level of logging. |
 | shaSum | `boolean` | `true` | Flag to enable/disable shasum checks. |

+## Contributing

+### External contributor

+- Use Node.js standard libraries whenever possible.
+- Prefer to use syncronous APIs over modern APIs which have been introduced in later versions.

+### Maintainer

+- npm trusted publishing is used for releases
+- a package is released when a maintainer creates a release note for a specific version